p4lang/gsoc/materials/contributor_guidance.md

 During code review, if it is determined that the contribution relies primarily on AI rather than the student’s own understanding and effort, the project will be considered unsuccessful.

-The use of AI tools as an aid for the deliverables is allowed.
 Applicants may use AI to improve the clarity and correctness of written English and generate figures.
 The generation, fabrication, or manipulation of data using AI tools to strengthen a proposal—for example, to produce tables, graphs, diagrams, or similar materials—is not permitted.

 Adminis and/or mentors will review and evaluate the quality of the submitted deliverables.
 If the deliverables contain fabricated, misleading, or meaningless content, the project will be considered unsuccessful.